Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 \subsection{Novel View Synthesis for Static Scenes}

-We test the proposed method on the rendered multi-view images from the \textit{Blender} dataset used in NeRF~\cite{mildenhall2020nerf}.
+We test the proposed method on the rendered multi-view images from the \textit{Blender} dataset used in NeRF~\cite{mildenhall2020nerf}. \finalrev{Note that this dataset provides background masks that are automatically extracted from the Z-buffer during rendering}.
 We compare our method against state-of-the-art methods for novel-view synthesis: IBRNet~\cite{wang2021ibrnet}, MVSNeRF~\cite{chen2021mvsnerf}, \rev{Plenoxels~\cite{yu2021plenoxels}, Pulsar~\cite{lassner2021pulsar}, and PBNR~\cite{kopanas2021point}.
 We note that PBNR requires pre-processed geometry information such as point clouds and point features retrieved from conventional SfM.
 In contrast, the proposed method is \emph{network-free} and learns both point cloud positions and appearance, without the need for separate input geometry.
 Quantitatively, although the full version of Plenoxel (model size of 1.1GB) performs better in terms of reconstruction quality than ours, its smaller version Plenoxel\_s (model size of 234MB) is 1.8dB worse than ours in PSNR, while our model size is only 9MB.} Table~\ref{tab:synthetic_result} shows that the proposed method outperforms existing methods in training speed, inference speed, and model size while maintaining comparable image quality.
 Figure~\ref{fig:synthetic} provides visualizations of the rendered images which validate that the synthesized images are on par with state-of-the-art methods.